MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 # Surface Support Portal overview

-The [Surface Support Portal](https://admin.microsoft.com/AdminPortal#/support/microsoftsurfacesupport) provides a self-serve, centralized solution to get help if you're experiencing an issue with your Surface device.
-You can also submit requests to replace or repair your device, look up current warranty and protection plans, and register devices for Windows Autopilot enrollment.
+The [Surface Support Portal](https://admin.microsoft.com/AdminPortal#/support/microsoftsurfacesupport) provides IT admins with a self-serve, centralized platform to manage and support Surface devices.
+From submitting requests for device replacement or repair to managing warranties and registering devices for Windows Autopilot, this portal streamlines support and device management.

 :::image type="content" source="images/surface-service-repair/m365-admincenter-repair-request.png" alt-text="Screenshot of Surface Support Portal.":::

 ## Access Surface Support Portal

 If you already have access, skip to the next section.

 ### Validate tenant

-The following onboarding page helps validate the existing Microsoft tenant of the organization's domain.
-If no tenant exists, it enables IT admins to create a new one for their organization.
-Once established, this tenant directs them seamlessly to the Microsoft 365 Admin Center to access the Surface Support Portal.
+The onboarding process validates your organization’s Microsoft tenant.
+If your organization doesn't have a tenant, this process will guide you in creating one, providing seamless access to the Surface Support Portal via the Microsoft 365 Admin Center.

-1. **Select this [onboarding page](https://signup.microsoft.com/createaccount?culture=en-us&country=us&ru=https%3A%2F%2Fadmin.microsoft.com%2FAdminportal%2FHome%3Fmcapiorgid%3D%7Bmcapiorgid%7D%26accountid%3D%7Baccountid%7D%26&origin=servicesHub&scenario=skiplba)** to validate the email and domain of your organization.
-If your organization and domain are already registered with Microsoft, you must sign in with your organizational credentials.
+1. **Select this [onboarding page](https://signup.microsoft.com/createaccount?culture=en-us&country=us&ru=https%3A%2F%2Fadmin.microsoft.com%2FAdminportal%2FHome%3Fmcapiorgid%3D%7Bmcapiorgid%7D%26accountid%3D%7Baccountid%7D%26&origin=servicesHub&scenario=skiplba)** to validate your organization’s email and domain.
+If your organization is already registered with Microsoft, sign in with your credentials.

-- If your organization doesn't have a tenant with Microsoft, proceed to **Step 2**.
+   - If your organization doesn't have a Microsoft tenant, proceed to **Step 2**.

     :::image type="content" source="images/portal-signin.png" alt-text="Screenshot of sign in page.":::

-2. **Setup Account** – Initiate the process of creating a new account with Microsoft.
+2. **Set up an account** – Begin the process of creating a new Microsoft account for your organization.

-- Provide the business name of your organization, complete address, phone number, and email address you want to associate with your account.
+   - Provide your organization’s name, address, phone number, and the email address you want to associate with the account.

-3. **Verify your identity** – Verify your identity through text or a call.
+3. **Verify your identity** – Confirm your identity via text or call.

-- A code is sent to you to verify your identity.
-Once your identity is verified, create your credentials with a password.
+   - A verification code will be sent to you.
+Once verified, create your account credentials.

-4. **Add your credentials** for access to the Microsoft 365 admin center.
+4. **Add your credentials** to access the Microsoft 365 Admin Center.

-Save your email and password before moving to the next step.
-Select **Next** to proceed to the final step.
+   - Save your email and password before proceeding to the next step.
+Select **Next** to continue.

-5. **Add payment details.** This is the final step before you're redirected to the Microsoft 365 admin center.
+5. **Add payment details**.
+This is the final step before you’re redirected to the Microsoft 365 Admin Center.

 > [!NOTE]
 > The payment information links with your account, but you are not charged until you purchase a product from Microsoft.
-The Surface Support Portal on Microsoft 365 admin center does not require any subscription to access the service for Surface support and service.
+The Surface Support Portal on Microsoft 365 Admin Center does not require any subscription to access Surface support and services.

-6. After completing the payment information, you're redirected to the Microsoft 365 admin center homepage.
+6. After completing the payment information, you’ll be redirected to the Microsoft 365 Admin Center homepage.
 Select **Finish**.

-7. Once on the Microsoft 365 admin center, you can request access to the Surface Support Portal.
+7. Once in the Microsoft 365 Admin Center, request access to the Surface Support Portal.

-- If your Surface Support Portal access request is rejected or if there's a delay in gaining access, you can still create support orders for your Surface devices by selecting the Help and Support node.
+   - If access is delayed or denied, you can still create support orders for your Surface devices by selecting the **Help and Support** node.

     :::image type="content" source="images/m365-admin-center.png" alt-text="Screenshot of Microsoft 365 Admin Center.":::

 8. To expedite your support request, include your device serial numbers and your shipping address in the **Issue Description** field.

 - [Create a service request for device replacement or repair](#create-a-service-request-for-device-replacement-or-repair)
 - [Create a support request](#create-a-support-request)